Merzasphor/MWSE/docs/source/lua/type/tes3effect.rst

     The minimum magnitude of the effect.

 `object`_ (`tes3magicEffect`_)
+    Read-only.
 Fetches the tes3magicEffect for the given id used.

 `radius`_ (`number`_)
     The radius of the effect.